 Under the long-range regional transportation system plan's congestion management system element, performance measures of congestion have been defined; existing and forecast future levels of congestion have been established; and alternative actions to resolve existing and future congestion problems have been evaluated and recommended.
 The attainment of the performance measures as of 1995 were reviewed in 1997 in the preparation of the regional long-range year 2020 plan, and as of 1998 were reviewed in 2000 in the review and reaffirmation of the regional plan, as of 2000 were reviewed in 2002 as part of the review and reaffirmation of the regional plan which was completed in 2006.
-As part of the regional transportation plan review and update, completed in 2010 and initiated in 2009, attainment of performance measures and plan implementation were reviewed.
-As part of the review and update of the Year 2035 Regional Transportation Plan, completed in mid 2014, an analysis of attainment of performance measures and plan implementation was completed.
-The interim review and update of the year 2035 regional transportation plan completed in 2014 also included a review of existing and anticipated transportation funding levels and the identification of the elements of the year 2035 plan which can be expected to be implemented based upon funding that can reasonably be expected to be available throughout the year 2035.
+As part of interim regional transportation plan review and updates, completed in 2010 and 2014, attainment of performance measures and plan implementation were reviewed.
+As part VISION2050, completed in 2016, an analysis of attainment of performance measures and plan implementation plan also included a review of existing and anticipated transportation funding levels and the identification of the elements of the plan which can be expected to be implemented based upon funding that can reasonably be expected to be available throughout the year 2050.